 Along with a warm aloha and a lei greeting, guests are invited to enter the South Seas environment of the Great Ceremonial House, a green oasis sheltering the front desk, shops, and restaurants.
-Rattan and cane chairs and sofas with striking cherry red cushions and textiles sit on floors of polished flagstone.
+Rattan and cane chairs and sofas with beautiful cherry red cushions and textiles sit on floors of polished flagstone.
 Two-story picture windows draw the eye outdoors to the lush landscape surrounding the Volcano Pool and the Seven Seas Lagoon beyond.
 Located on the monorail system and within walking distance of the Transportation and Ticket Center, Disney’s Polynesian Village Resort is the most convenient of Disney’s resorts with direct access to both the Magic Kingdom® and Epcot®.

 Cast members here are some of the friendliest at any of the Disney resorts, and you’ll feel immersed in the South Pacific with soft Hawaiian melodies and torch-lit grounds pretty much everywhere you look.
 Lodging is in tangerine and mahogany tinted longhouses scattered throughout the luxuriant grounds composed of more than seventy-five species of dense vegetation.
 Ducks and ibis roam the thick grassy lawns and rabbits hop along meandering pathways lined with volcanic rock.
 Three white-sand beaches, dotted with a few lounge chairs and swings, are a spectacular place for sunning or a perfect perch for the Magic Kingdom fireworks.
 Tour Disney’s Polynesian Resort on the Glass Slipper Concierge YouTube channel.